LSU New Orleans: Fight song

-The official fight song of the University of New Orleans is "Let's Hear It For UNO".
+The official fight song of LSU New Orleans is "Let's Hear It For LSUNO".
 The song was adopted after a competition in 1981.
 The winner was Lois Ostrolenk.
 Before this, the melody from William Tell Overture was used.
 A variation of the overture is still played to honor this tradition.

 Club sports

-The University of New Orleans has many club sports provided by the Department of Recreation and Intramural Sports.
-Club sports are available to all UNO students who have an interest.
+LSU New Orleans has many club sports provided by the Department of Recreation and Intramural Sports.
+Club sports are available to all LSUNO students who have an interest.
 Active club sports include: